 Increased internet use from the COVID-19 crisis is drawing people to see more ads online on a day-to-day basis.

-These online clothing brands have created an easy way to find what you need by filters and categories, making shopping in person seem like less of a hassle.
+These online clothing brands have created an easy way to find what you need through filters and categories, making shopping in person seem less of a hassle.
 Websites may include tabs of looks that the company has put together, acting like a mannequin in a store would.

 Then right from that page, you can click on the links attached and “shop the look.”
 Customer reviews may be available for those who may be uncomfortable shopping for clothes online because of inconsistencies in size or material.